Why Teaching?

 CLAS:41002Peer Assistant1-2

-1 Section options include the following paid positions: Peer Mentor, Undergraduate Teaching Assistant (UTA), Daily Iowan Leadership, Prep Sports Leadership, Adler Agency Leadership
+1 Section options include the following paid positions: Undergraduate Teaching Assistants (UTA), Executive Leadership Roles, and Peer Mentors.

 2 Students who prefer to receive academic credit as an Undergraduate Teaching Assistant (UTA) should register for CLAS:4100.